• Skip to primary navigation

 Cuisine American

-Servings 6 dounuts
+Servings 6 donuts

 Ingredients

-• 3 egg yolks
+• 3 large egg yolks

-• 1 cup milk
+• 1 cup whole milk

 • 1 tablespoon olive oil

-• ½ cup butter
+• ½ cup unsalted butter melted

 Icing

-• 1 cup icing sugar
+• 1 cup powdered sugar

 • 2 tablespoons water

-• sprinkles orange, pink, and white (any brand)
+• orange, pink, and white sprinkles any brand

 Instructions